Hank Wangford: The Hank Wangford Band

 A chance meeting with former Byrds member Gram Parsons, who played him the song "You're Still on My Mind" (from the album Sweetheart of the Rodeo), led him to country music.

 The 1984 Edinburgh Festival Fringe saw the Hank Wangford Band achieve some acclaim, with their show being nominated for the Perrier Award.
 Fringe Sunday also saw the importation to Edinburgh of the sport of cow-pat flinging.
 Unfortunately, this required hard cow-pats as an essential part of the process.
 BBC Radio 1 DJ Andy Kershaw had to put out an appeal for cow-pats, which later had to be dried in a microwave oven for them to work successfully.

-No Hall Too Small
+No Hall Too Small Tour

 Wangford has also toured with Reg Meuross and with Andy Roberts on the "No Hall Too Small" tour of village halls throughout the UK as part of the Arts Council-funded National Rural Touring Forum (NRTF).